Zettelkasten-Method/zettelkasten.de/content/introduction/index.md

 If you want to replicate the functionality of Luhmann's Zettelkasten, you would have to create a hypertext and limit your entry into it via the most central pages on a topic, from which you would continue by following links.

-## A Zettelkasten is a personal tool for thinking and writing
+## A Zettelkasten Is a Personal Tool for Thinking and Writing

 In contrast to other approaches, Luhmann decided against making his Zettelkasten stiff and opted for an organic approach instead.
 There's a reason [his own manual][luhmann-zk] is titled "*Communicating* with Slip Boxes", and not something like "A slip box as a writing and thinking tool".
 Our point of reference is that The Zettelkasten Method is an organic and non-linear, even living, approach on note-taking.